 The following is adapted from The New Law Business Model by Ali Katz, New Law Business Model Founder and CEO—find it on Amazon.

-Who do you run ideas past when you don’t know if they’ll work?
-Have you ever had an innovative new approach to tackling a difficult court case and wished you’d had someone with more experience to hear your idea and give you honest feedback?
+Who do you run your great ideas past when you don’t know if they’ll work?
+How do you know the next right step to focus on to build your business?
+Have you ever had an innovative new approach to reaching your market or expanding your services, and wished you’d had someone with more experience to hear your idea and give you honest feedback?
 Or, perhaps you’ve hit a roadblock in your career and you’ve needed advice on what to do next?

-Failure is where you grow, so it’s a critical part of your learning process.
-A mentor should help you to fail fast, learn the right lessons from the failure, and move forward toward success.
+The best mentor will help you to fail faster.
+Failure is hard for us lawyers.
+But, failure is where you grow, so it’s a critical part of your learning process.
+And, the right mentor should help you to implement, try new things, lean into your discomfort zone, and, yes, fail, and then learn the right lessons from the failure, and keep moving forward.

-There is more to it than knowledge transfer.
+Mentorship is more than knowledge transfer.
 In the best mentoring situations, the mentorship you receive will keep you moving forward when you would otherwise quit.

 If my trainer tells me to do “mountain climbers” for a full minute, I do them—even if my mind and body are screaming at me to stop.
 If, after a minute, when I’m at the point of breakdown, my trainer says to keep going for another thirty seconds, I keep going.